 The OCE will work pro-actively with faculty and partnering organizations to develop and support community-based learning courses.
-We are able to support courses and/or projects embedded in the curriculum that:
+We are able to support curricular activities that:

 - Are approved by a Department Chair.